microsoft/AzureTRE/docs/auth.md

 App registrations (represented by service principals) define the privileges enabling access to the TRE system (e.g., [Management API](../management_api_app/README.md)) as well as the workspaces.

 <!-- markdownlint-disable-next-line MD013 -->
-It is recommended to run the [`/scripts/aad-app-reg.sh`](../scripts/aad-app-reg.sh) script to create the two main app registrations: "TRE API" and "TRE Swagger UI".
-It automatically setups the app registrations with the required permissions to run Azure TRE.
-The script will create an app password (client secret) for the "TRE API" app; make sure to take note of it in the script output as it is only shown once.
+It is recommended to run the [`/scripts/aad-app-reg.sh`](../scripts/aad-app-reg.sh) script to create the two main app registrations: **TRE API** and **TRE Swagger UI**.
+This automatically sets up the app registrations with the required permissions to run Azure TRE.
+The script will create an app password (client secret) for the **TRE API** app; make sure to take note of it in the script output as it is only shown once.

 Alternatively you can also choose to create the app registrations manually via the Azure Portal - see [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) on how.
 The required setup with permissions is documented below.

 That is the authentication and authorization setup needed to run the Azure TRE.
-Below is details about the permissions and if you want to setup the end-to-end automated tests, as it requires a [third app registration](#tre-e2e-test).
+Below is details about the permissions and if you want to set up the end-to-end automated tests, as it requires a [third app registration](#tre-e2e-test).

 Workspaces rely on app registrations as well, and those are documented under [Workspaces](#workspaces).

 ### TRE API

-TRE API app registration defines the permissions, scopes and app roles for Management API users to authenticate and authorize API calls.
+The **TRE API** app registration defines the permissions, scopes and app roles for Management API users to authenticate and authorize API calls.

 #### API permissions - TRE API